Woh, for a tech blog, that’s about as cynical and ironic of a header as you can get, but it’s true.

 As a tech-savvy person, I think the novelty of it all has worn quite thin and I instead start to see a lot more of how technology is hurting society (as much as it helps it) with the NSA watching and listening to and reading everything we do, new ways for people to hurt or rob one another, and the impact it has, not only on people inside their homes, but on the outside too.

 The innocent days of kickball are gone.
 If you walk onto any playground in America I’m willing to bet you’ll find kids sitting on swings staring at their phones instead of actually swinging.
 Not only that, the days of children naturally learning and discovering the world around them are pretty much non-existent.
 Everything good or bad they ever wanted to know about is just at their fingertips before they’re nearly mature enough to properly process all that information.

-I’m 27-years-old; I still have a lot to learn.
-My generation watched the transformation from almost no one having internet or a cell phone (not even adults) to everyone having internet and a cell phone, and watching each year as the average age for kids to have a cell phone got younger and younger, watching as technology (aka convenience) increased, critical thinking, independence, and exercise decreased.
+I’m in my twenties; I still have a lot to learn.
+My generation watched the transformation from almost no one having internet or a cell phone (not even adults) to everyone having internet on their phone, in their pocket, and watching each year as the average age for kids to have a phone got younger and younger, watching as technology (aka convenience) increased, critical thinking, independence, and exercise decreased.
 To put it another way, the more technology we have, the dumber, fatter, and more apathetic we’re getting.

 I’m growing tired of the faceless, toneless, emotionless, uninhibited conversations that take place online.
 I’m tired of only having good and kind intentions and still being perceived as rude and somehow offending someone because they’re applying whatever tone they’re creating in their own mind to my words.